-The conclusion is that for developing a reference LGR for the second level, the repertoire for any given language is unlikely to precisely match the information in any single source in all cases, even an official or other authoritative source.
-The reason has much to do with the special nature of identifiers as compared to regular text, and the attendant stability and security requirements.
+In conclusion, for the purpose of developing a reference LGR for the second level, the repertoire for any given language or script is unlikely to precisely match the information in any single source in all cases, even an official or other authoritative source, unless such source explicitly considered the question of IDNs1.
+The reason has much to do with the special nature of mnemonic identifiers as compared to regular text, and the attendant stability and security requirements.
 This limitation needs to be taken into account in defining the general development process.